Staviro/pendulum/README.md

-# Getting Started with Create React App
+# Getting Started with Pendulum

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Purpose

+The aim of web application is to simply understand working with React states.
+For this application I will be focusing on useState to manage the current time, as well as calculate the amount of minutes and seconds remaining until the next hour starts.

 ## Available Scripts